Minimum length uncertainty relations in the presence of dark energy: K a rolyh a zy's MLUR -- new perspectives

 In \cite{Karolyhazy:1966zz,KFL}, K{\' a}rolyh{\' a}zy {\it et al} consider `resolving' a space-time interval $s$, traversed by a quantum mechanical particle of mass $m$, by projecting it into the lab frame using light signals emitted by the particle over the course of its path.
 They claim that {\it classically}, the observed interval $s'$ is related to the original (`true') interval $s$ via

 where $r_{\rm S}(m) = 2Gm/c^2$ is the Schwarzschild radius associated with the mass $m$.
-By explicitly taking into account the quantum nature of the particle traversing $s$, they then obtain an estimate of the minimum uncertainty in the measurement of $s$, denoted $\Delta s$.
-The derivation of the MLUR given in \cite{Karolyhazy:1966zz,KFL} is considered in detail in Sec. \ref{sect2.3} and K{\' a}rolyh{\' a}zy's measurement procedure is illustrated in Fig. 1.
+By explicitly taking into account the quantum nature of the particle traversing $s$, they then obtain an estimate of the minimum uncertainty in the measurement of $s$, denoted $\Delta s$ (\ref{Karolyhazy_MLUR_Intro}).

-In Sec. \ref{sect2.1}, we show that a formally similar result, in which the quantities $s$ and $s'$ in Eq. (\ref{Karolyhazy_s'}) have different physical meanings, may be obtained using gravitational perturbation theory.
+In Sec. \ref{sect2.1}, we show that a formally similar result, in which the quantities $s$ and $s'$ in (\ref{Karolyhazy_s'}) have different physical meanings, may be obtained using gravitational perturbation theory.
 In this formulation, the quantities $s$ and $s'$ do not {\it a priori} represent `true' (CoM frame) and `measured' (lab frame) values of the length of a space-time interval but, instead, the lengths of an interval in an unperturbed background space and in the perturbed space induced by the presence of the particle, respectively.
-Nonetheless, the new formulation may be reconciled with K{\' a}rolyh{\' a}zy's picture, since we are free to consider receiving light signals in a lab frame far away from the particle's CoM, in which the gravitational perturbation induced by it is small.
-The formal equivalence of the two pictures is shown explicitly in Sec \ref{sect2.2}.
+Nonetheless, the new formulation may be reconciled with K{\' a}rolyh{\' a}zy's picture, and the formal equivalence of the two pictures is shown explicitly in Sec \ref{sect2.2}.